cvlab-columbia/zero123/README.md

 Note that this app uses around 22 GB of VRAM, so it may not be possible to run it on any GPU.

 ### 3D Reconstruction
+Note that we haven't extensively tuned the hyperparameters for 3D recosntruction.
+Feel free to explore and play around!
 ```
 cd 3drec
 pip install -r requirements.txt